Skip to content

 Is this available on mobile?

 Mobile support is being built in parallel and shares the same rules, so everything in this guide applies there too.
 Check the release notes for which mobile version includes it — until then, managing labels stays in web Settings.
+The Label column on grids and the Status Dashboard Labels filter shipped in the web app.

 I deleted or merged a label by accident — can I get it back?